Harmony

 RosettaPort = 9700

-To run harmony internal nodes under legacy mode instead of staking mode, change the field NoStaking under [General] tag to true:
+To run harmony internal nodes (or Foundational Node FN), under legacy mode instead of staking mode, change the field NoStaking under [General] tag to true:

 [General]